juliaishibashi/sorting-visualization/README.md

 ## Description

 The visualization window displays a random list of integers.
 You can choose a sorting algorithm and the order (ascending or descending) using the specified keys.
 Press SPACE to start sorting, and observe the sorting process visually.

+## Project Idea

+This project idea is inspired by the [YouTube video](https://www.youtube.com/watch?v=twRidO-_vqQ&t=3993s).
+The video provided valuable insights and guidance that helped shape this project.